sunbowch/Amphenol_ELV_Sensors/README.md

 # Amphenol_ELV_Sensors
-For sensors series with only MISO output
+For sensors series with digital output